Andrettin/Wyrmsun/readme.txt

 * Units
 - Fixed costs of the Surghan Mercenary (it was costing some lumber, while it should cost none).
+- Added extra safety check against crashes when a shooter fires at a unit just about to enter a container.

 -----------------------------------------------------------------------
 - 1.2.8